microsoft/sarif-vscode-extension/README.md

     * Not update, you can view the original file but the results will not be loaded

 ### Sarif Explorer
- * Automatically launches when the first result is navigated to
+ * Automatically launches when the first Sarif file is opened
- * Updates with the details of the selected result in Problems panel
+ * Updates the Result Details Panel with the currently selected result in the Results List, Problems Panel, or in source code
  * Manually open it by typing "Sarif: Launch the Sarif Explorer" in the Command Palette(F1) or using the hotkey (Ctrl+L then Ctrl+E)

 #### Results List
 ![Demo](/resources/readmeImages/ResultsList.gif?raw=true)
- * Available columns: Baseline State, Message, Result File, Position, Rule Id, Rule Name, Run Id, Sarif File, Severity, Tool
+ * Available columns: Baseline State, Message, Result File, Position, Rule Id, Rule Name, Run Id, Sarif File, Severity, **new** Kind, **new** Rank, Tool
  * Group By: Results can be grouped by a column
     * Groups are sorted by number of results in each group
  * Sort By: Results are sortable by clicking the column header